Businesses, groups, service clubs and individuals invited to participate

 ORBS, founded in 2007, perform scientific based investigations in Ohio and Michigan at various sites.
 The group and their research have been featured on various television programs on Animal Planet, Biography Channel, and the History Channel.
 The team has investigated the Museum and the collections and will share findings while allowing participants to draw their own conclusions.

-The event includes dinner from Rumors and live entertainment.
+The event includes dinner from Rumors Inc and live entertainment by Amy Grace Music.

 Enjoy a casual summer evening outdoors, while supporting building improvements at the museum!

-The Lenawee County Historical Society is hosting an open house on Thursday, April 21st from 6:30-8:00 P.M. for a new project about The Croswell Opera House’s 150th Anniversary.
+The Lenawee County Historical Society is hosting a program, The History and Future of the River Raisin, on Thursday, April 27 at 7:00 PM.
 The event will be held at the Lenawee County Historical Museum, 110 E. Church St, Adrian.

-There is no cost to attend the workshop, registration is not required, and the public is welcome to attend.
+There is no cost to attend, and the public is welcome.

 Program from Archives of Michigan to focus on genealogy resources available.